When a child learns to speak, it’s an exciting developmental milestone for parents.

 Families who use a sign language only approach will teach the child to communicate using sign language exclusively.

-This is common for families with deaf parents or caregivers and is mostly used within the Deaf Community.
+This is common for families with deaf parents or caregivers and is mostly used within the Deaf community.

 3. Other Speech Therapy Solutions